 Figure out what you know and don’t know, and create a learning plan using books, podcasts, webinars, Youtube, etc. – there are lots of recommendations out there, but you can start with this comprehensive list from Lade Tawak.
 That said, don’t try to learn everything – figure out what is enough to get you from A to B, and start with what you are most interested in (pick 5 things instead of 50 things).
 You aren’t going to be expected to know every single thing.
 No one does.
 People know that you have a lot to learn as someone new in the field.

-Get an advanced degree in a social sciences and humanities disciplines (e.g., psychology, anthropology, sociology, economics, linguistics, history, economics, liberal arts, information sciences).
+There are multiple ways to train, but an advanced degree in a social sciences and humanities disciplines (e.g., psychology, anthropology, sociology, economics, linguistics, history, economics, liberal arts, information sciences) or design/HCI, can hugely beneficial.
 Again, this is just one option for education.
-But an advanced degree can help you become an expert in qualitative and/or quantitative methods and human behavior.
-A master’s is good enough – you do not need a PhD.
+But an advanced degree can help you become an expert in the methods and theories of qualitative and/or quantitative research, design, and human behavior.
+A master’s is good enough for secondary education – you do not need a PhD - but if you have one, that’s great, too.
 You will also make more money with an advanced degree.
-Note that an advanced degree isn’t necessary – being self taught can work well too!

-Do your due diligence – understand all aspects of UX research – planning, recruiting, research design, methods, rigor, data analysis and synthesis, reporting/deliverables, and making recommendations.
+Do your due diligence to understand what the discipline of UX research actually is, from the purpose of this work in the context of design and technology, along with the required responsibilities and skills (planning, recruiting, research design, methods, validity/rigor, data analysis and synthesis, reporting/deliverables, and making recommendations).

 Have a thorough understanding of the fundamentals of user experience design.
 Some of my favorite books on these topics are The Elements of User Experience by Jesse James Garrett, Alan Cooper’s About Face and The Inmates are Running the Asylum, three highly underrated and rarely discussed books that imho are way better than the cliche recommendation of The Design of Everyday Things by Don Norman.
 If I were hiring and knew you had read these, you would be on my short list.